 3 cups all purpose unbleached flour

 In a standing mixer cream butter, sugar, salt and baking powder until light and fluffy.
-Add vanilla and egg beat well until blended.
-Add half the flour and cream mix in, then the rest of the cream and flour, mix until well incorporated.
+Then add vanilla and egg beat well until blended light and fluffy.
+Sift the cornstarch into the flour.
+Add half the flour and sour/cream to the butter mixture mixing in completely.
+Add the rest of the sour/cream and flour, mix until well incorporated.

 Divide into 2 round disk wrap and put in the refrigerator for 30 minutes.

 Heat oven to 350.
 Roll cookies out on a floured surface.
 Bake cookies on a parchment paper lined baking dish.
 I roll the cookies rather thick I like them about 1/8 inch thick.